-- a.
-Meetings Before and During Project
+- A. Meetings Before and During Project

-- i.
-Pre-Construction Meeting.
-Prior to the start of any operation on the airfield, a pre-construction conference will be held.
+- 1. Pre-Construction Meeting.
+Prior to the start of any operation on the airport, a pre-construction conference will be held.
 The purpose of the meeting is to review the work sequence schedule and safety, operational phasing, quality control/quality acceptance, and security procedures.
-Attendees will include the airport management and operations, program manager, project manager, engineer, and all contractor supervisory personnel.
+Attendees will include the airport management and operations, program manager, project manager, engineer, tenant airline, and all contractor supervisory personnel.
 A basic outline of topics to be covered at this meeting include:

-- 1. Project Overview
+- a) Project Overview

-- 2. Roles and Responsibilities
+- b) Roles and Responsibilities

-- 3. Communications Plan
+- c) Communications Plan

-- 4. Airport Security and Badging
+- d) Airport Security and Badging

-- 5. Construction Safety Phasing Plan
+- e) Construction Safety Phasing Plan

-- 6. Safety Plan Compliance Document
+- f) Safety Plan Compliance Document

-- 7. Construction CPM Baseline Schedule
+- g) Construction CPM Baseline Schedule

-- 8. Construction Management and Quality Control Plan
+- h) Construction Management and Quality Control Plan

-- 9. RFIs, Submittals / Shop Drawings, Field Orders
+- i) RFIs, Submittals / Shop Drawings, Field Orders

-- 10. Labor Requirements
+- j) Labor Requirements

-- 11. Civil Rights Requirement
+- k) Civil Rights Requirement

-- 12. Submittal of Payment Requests
+- l) Submittal of Payment Requests

-- ii.
-Construction Progress Meetings.
+- 2. Construction Progress Meetings.
 Construction Progress Meetings will be held on a weekly basis to address the following items:

-- 1. Operational Safety and Security
+- a) Operational Safety and Security

-- 2. NAVAIDs / FAA Facilities
+- b) NAVAIDs / FAA Facilities

-- 3. NOTAMs
+- c) NOTAMs

-- 4. Quality Control / Quality Assurance
+- d) Quality Control / Quality Assurance

-- 5. Construction Progress / Schedule / 3-week lookahead
+- e) Construction Progress / Schedule / 3-week lookahead

-- 6. Construction Issues
+- f) Construction Issues

-- 7. Administrative Issues
+- q) Administrative Issues

-- b.
-Scope or Schedule Changes.
+- B. Scope or Schedule Changes.
 Changes in the scope or schedule of the project may necessitate revisions to the construction safety phasing plan (CSPP).
 Revisions to the CSPP may require review and approval by the airport, engineer, and/or FAA.

-- c.
-Provisions for FAA Air Traffic Organization (ATO) Coordination.
-Coordination with the FAA ATO will be directed through the HAS Project Manager.
+- C. Provisions for FAA Air Traffic Organization (ATO) Coordination.
+Coordination with the FAA ATO will be directed through the HAS Project Manager and HOU Airside Operations.
 Coordination will be made when scheduling airway facility shutdowns and/or restarts.
-The contractor shall coordinate with the HAS Project Manager regarding specific requirements related to shutdowns and/or restarts.
+The contractor shall coordinate with HOU Airside Operations regarding specific requirements

+related to shutdowns and/or restarts.